Apple Pie Danish – 30 Minutes

 Apple Pie Danish is the perfect dessert for those who want the great flavors of apple pie.
 However, don’t feel like spending too much time making one.
 I love easy desserts, and I am grateful for any shortcuts I can take.
-With the 48th Pillsbury Bake-Off® Contest around the corner, I couldn’t wait to bake something easy and tasty.
+With Pillsbury Crescent Dough Sheets I couldn’t wait to bake something easy and tasty.